wpmartin/dbt-dremio-fundamentals/unit-0/README.md

 docker compose up -d dremio
 ```

-After a minute or two, Dremio should be up and running and we can visit it in the browser at localhost:9047 where we'll have to create our initial user account.
+After a minute or two, Dremio should be up and running and we can visit it in the browser at `localhost:9047` where we will have to create our initial user account.
 You will need to provide:
   - First Name
   - Last Name
   - Username